temporalio/documentation/docs/go-activities.md

 w.RegisterActivity(YourActivity)
 ```

-This call creates an in-memory mapping inside the Worker process between the fully qualified function name and the implementation.
+This call creates an in-memory mapping inside the Worker process between the function name and the function itself.
-If a Worker receives a request to start an Activity execution for an Activity type it does not know, it will fail that request.
+If a Worker receives a request to start an Activity execution for an Activity function it does not know, it will fail that request.

-To register multiple Activities with the Worker, each Activity function name must be unique, and you must provide all Activity function names in the registration call like so:
+To register multiple Activities with the Worker, just make multiple Activity registration calls, but make sure each Activity function name is unique:

 ```
-w.registerActivity(ActivityA, ActivityB, ActivityC)
+w.registerActivity(ActivityA)
+w.registerActivity(ActivityB)
+w.registerActivity(ActivityC)
 ```

 ## Failing an Activity